ciscoheat/buddy/README.md

                 }, 100);
             });

-			// Can be added to "it" and "after" as well if needed. it("cannot be described in one sentence", {
+            // Can be added to "it" and "after" as well if needed. it("can be described in a certain word", {
                 mood.should.be("thrilled");
             });
         });